 Situational judgement – Band 1

 What was your strongest subtest and what advice would you give to prepare?

-I achieved the best score in quantitative reasoning, which was quite surprising to me as I struggled with it a lot in my preparation, but I think the main advice I’d give for preparing for this section is to make sure to do enough practice questions to get used to the format and the speed needed to answer them.
+I achieved the best score in quantitative reasoning, which was quite surprising to me as I struggled with it a lot in my preparation, but I think the main advice I’d give for preparing for this section is to make sure to do enough practise questions to get used to the format and the speed needed to answer them.
 In the actual exam, go through and answer the questions you know how to answer first, and if you’re running out of time make educated guesses for the rest.
 Don’t spend too long on any given question: if you can’t do it, move on!

 What was your weakest subtest and what advice would you give to prepare?

 My weakest subtest was verbal reasoning.
 In the exam itself, it was the first section to come up, thus it’s understandable to be quite flustered and not perform at your best.
 Make sure to try and calm your nerves before the exam begins.
-Besides this, for verbal reasoning the best preparation in my opinion is to practice reading texts as quickly as possible whilst still understanding what you’ve read – perhaps test yourself by summarising the passage afterwards.
+Besides this, for verbal reasoning, the best preparation in my opinion is to practice reading texts as quickly as possible whilst still understanding what you’ve read – perhaps test yourself by summarising the passage afterwards.

 What resources did you use to prepare for the test?